Jeff Smith (British racing driver)

-Jeffrey Frank Smith (born 27 March 1966) is a British auto racing driver and businessman.
+Jeffrey Frank Smith (born 27 March 1966) is a British racing driver and businessman.
 He is the owner of Industrial Control Distributors and Eurotech Racing, who he previously drove for in the British Touring Car Championship.

 Racing career

 Renault Clio Cup UK

 Born in Coventry, Smith entered the Renault Clio Cup UK championship in 2008, competing in all but two events.
 He continued in 2009 with a best result of 9th in the final race of the season at Brands Hatch.
 In 2010 he competed in all races except the rounds at Knockhill, where he raced in the British Touring Car Championship instead.
 Smith returned to the Clio Cup at Silverstone where he scored his best finish of 4th, but did not race in the season finale at Brands Hatch, and finished the season 8th overall.

 British Touring Car Championship

 Triple 8 Race Engineering (2010)

 Smith competed in three rounds of the British Touring Car Championship in 2010 at Knockhill, driving a Vauxhall Vectra for Uniq Racing with Triple Eight, where he finished 12th, 13th and 10th.